encoredev/encore/docs/tutorials/uptime.md

   1 |       1 | t  | 2022-10-21 09:58:30.674265+00
 ```

-If that's what you see, everything's working great!
+If that's what you see, everything's working perfectly!

 ### Add a cron job to check all sites